 The Graduate Diploma in Visual Communication Design provides practical and theoretical skills in Visual Communication Design.
 This is achieved through a combination of study incorporating the contemporary thinking and techniques required for professional design practice.
-It explores design’s role as an agent of change and as a key link between creativity and innovation.
-It also addresses the social, cultural and ethical implications of design practice.
-The program delivers an in-depth study of new technology in design with an emphasis on typography, form and application.
+The course explores design's role as an agent of change and as a key link between creativity and innovation.
+It also addresses the social, cultural and ethical implications of design practice as well as in-depth studies of new technology in design with an emphasis on typography, form and application.
 Historical and contemporary graphic design processes are explored within both local and international contexts.

-The Graduate Diploma in Visual Communication Design encourages students to shape their ideas into practical and attractive propositions for users, customers and society as a whole.
-It offers a solid foundation for employment in communication design industry or continued study in the field.Read More
+The Graduate Diploma in Visual Communication Design encourages you to shape your ideas into practical and attractive propositions for users, customers and society as a whole.
+It offers a solid foundation for employment in the communication design industry or continued study in the field.Read More

-To qualify for the Graduate Diploma of Visual Communication Design, a student must successfully complete 6 of the units listed below and 2 electives.
+To qualify for the award of Graduate Diploma of Visual Communication Design, students must successfully complete 6 credit points from the units listed below and 2 credit points of electives.

 Campuses by intake